SamirMarin/Sparkify_cassandraETL/README.md

 ```

 ## Jupyter notebook
-lastly there is a jupyter notebook that can be used to accomplish what the python scripts accomplish.
+lastly there is a Jupyter notebook that can be used to accomplish what the python scripts accomplishes.
 Starting with the python code that stream lines the dataset into a single csv file (code given with project template).
 After which you will find for each question addressed:
 1) A table creation statement
 2) An insert statement
-3) A select test statement (like the one found in the pythong script)
+3) A select test statement (like the one found in the python script)

 And lastly drop statements for the three tables.